-- SNAP (Supplemental Nutrition Assistance Program) helps pay for groceries.
+- SNAP (Supplemental Nutrition Assistance Program), formerly known as Food Stamps, helps pay for groceries.

 - Temporary Assistance for Needy Families (TANF) helps unemployed or low-income earners pay for necessities like rent or mortgage and medical expenses.

-- The local vocational rehabilitation agency can help you find state-level grants and loans to help if your car or truck needs modifications so that you can drive it.
+- Your local vocational rehabilitation agency can help you find state-level grants and loans to help if your car or truck needs modifications so that you can drive it.